Public health risks | Redland City Council

 Non-friable asbestos can be handled safely using the right procedures.
 If in doubt, it's recommended to engage a licensed contractor to conduct the works on your behalf to protect yourself, your family and your neighbours.

-The Asbestos: a guide for minor renovation details safe work procedures that must be followed when undertaking minor works involving asbestos containing materials.
-If you are carrying out certain prescribed works in non-workplace area, you must take reasonable measures to minimise the risk of asbestos fibres being release and the associated hazards to the health of yourself and any other person.
+The Asbestos: A guide for minor renovation details safe work procedures that must be followed when undertaking minor works involving asbestos-containing materials.
+If you are carrying out certain prescribed works in a non-workplace area, you must take reasonable measures to minimise the risk of asbestos fibres being released and the associated hazards to the health of yourself and any other person.

 Cleaning or cutting asbestos must not be done in non-workplace areas